 The new standard requires excess tax benefits and deficiencies, which arise due to the difference in the measure of stock compensation and the amount deductible for tax purposes, to be recorded in earnings in income tax expense.
 These excess tax benefits and deficiencies were generally previously recorded in additional paid-in capital and had no impact on net income.
 The standard required prospective adoption for this portion of the new guidance.
-During the first quarter of 2017, the Company recognized \$3.8 million of excess tax benefit in income tax expense in the accompanying consolidated statements of operations and comprehensive income.
+During the second quarter and first six months of 2017, the Company recognized \$3.8 million and \$7.6 million, respectively, of excess tax benefit in income tax expense in the accompanying consolidated statements of operations and comprehensive income.
 Additionally, the new standard requires the excess tax benefits and deficiencies to be classified as an operating activity in the accompanying consolidated statements of cash flows.
 These excess tax benefits and deficiencies were previously recorded as a financing activity in the statement of cash flows.
 The standard allowed for either prospective or retrospective adoption for the change in presentation in the statement of cash flows.
 The Company elected to retrospectively adopt the classification change in the statement of cash flows.
-Accordingly, prior periods have been adjusted, which increased the cash provided by operating activities and decreased the cash provided by financing activities by \$2.3 million in the first quarter of 2016 in the accompanying consolidated statements of cash flows.
+Accordingly, prior periods have been adjusted, which increased the cash provided by operating activities and decreased the cash provided by financing activities by \$4.1 million in the first six months of 2016 in the accompanying consolidated statements of cash flows.
 The standard also allows for an election by the Company to either estimate forfeitures, as required under previous guidance, or recognize forfeitures when they occur.
-The Company elected to recognize forfeitures of stock awards as they occur, with the modified retrospective transition method required.
-Accordingly, the Company recognized a \$1.4 million cumulative-effect adjustment to retained earnings as of January 1, 2017.
+The Company recognized a \$1.4 million cumulative-effect adjustment to retained earnings as of January 1, 2017.